Walek Dzedzej: Return to Poland

 Still remembered in Poland as the renowned punk rocker Walek Dzedzej, Cyril Danicki traveled to the country of his birth for one final visit.
 In summer 1997 he appeared on the Warsaw-based Polsat TV rock nostalgia program Who Is Who, performing his near-iconic rebel anthem "Nie jestem tym czym ty" ("I Am Not What You Are"), directing the lyrics at those clinging to conventionality and outdated values.
 The lyrics have a timeless appeal and apply equally to the recently departed Communist system and its collaborators and adherents, as well as to the general numbing mindset of present-day conformity and lack of originality.
 Shortly after this appearance, Cyril Danicki returned to New York.

 Death in the United States and burial in Poland

 In his final years Cyril Danicki had been suffering from diabetes and performed less and less frequently.
-Nine weeks before his 53rd birthday, he was found dead in his room at the Downtown Brooklyn single-room occupancy hotel, where he had been living since December 1998.
+At age 52, he was found dead in his room at the Downtown Brooklyn single-room-occupancy hotel, where he had been living since December 1998.
 His funeral service on October 14, 2006, in Greenpoint, a largely Polish section of Brooklyn, was attended by his last companion, Cecylia Rećko.

 Cyril Danicki's sister, Barbara Danicka, an actress and filmmaker residing in New York, repatriated his remains for burial on October 21 in the Danicki family crypt in Szydłów [SHID-loov] :pl:Szydłów (województwo świętokrzyskie) near Kielce.
 His aged parents attended the services along with his 20-year-old daughter and her mother.

 The following day, a musical evening dedicated to the memory of Walek Dzedzej was held at the Warsaw club "No Mercy".